 - Never Suicide: Henderson strongly implies that Cummings' death was ordered by Logan.

 - Nice Job Fixing It, Villain!: If Cummings had decided not to orchestrate the assassination attempt on Jack's life and had just let him willingly be taken in by the Chinese at the end of Day 4, then very likely when the events of Day 5 happened Jack would have still been imprisoned in China which would have left him unable to expose its conspiracy.
+Which would also mean Cummings would likely still be alive.

 - Smug Snake: Like the Unwitting Pawn trope states, he believed he was much more of a major player than he actually was, which allowed his eventual downfall to hit him that much more harder before he's betrayed by the very folks he thought were working for him and killed.